Select your country

 United Kingdom (4)

-Corporate Governance and Compliance
+Responsible Corporate Governance and Compliance

-STADA's Code Of Conduct
+STADA Code of Conduct

 STADA’s Code of Conduct and corporate policies not only serve the Company itself, but also its employees in particular as guidance for proper behavior when confronting legal or ethical challenges in their daily work.
 They also help to prevent corrupt behavior, among other things.
 The Code of Conduct contains binding behavioral guidelines on topics such as anti-corruption, fair competition, social aspects regarding tolerance and respect as well as dealing with the media.
-In order to familiarize employees with the content of the Code of Conduct, they are instructed by a compliance officer, for example, in the context of an interactive e-learning seminar including practical examples.
+In order to familiarize employees with the content of the Code of Conduct, they are instructed by a compliance officer, for example, in the context of an interactive e-learning including practical examples.
 Special guidelines also exist for cooperation with members of the medical care profession and serve as a behavioral measure for appropriately dealing with, for instance, gifts, invitations and similar items, thus preventing any sort of misconduct.

-There are separate compliance departments that manage the topic locally in a decentralized manner and act as contact persons onsite.
+There are separate compliance departments that manage the topic locally in a decentralized manner and act as contact persons on site.
 They support the Corporate Compliance Office and maintain an intensive dialog with it.

 Internal Control and Risk Management System